Quillbot vs Grammarly: Which one is worth investing your time and money in? Let’s find out!

 After using Quillbot and Grammarly to improve my writing for a few years now, some features stand out.

 Plagiarism, accidental or otherwise, is a worry for any writer in school or college.
-Even if you're a freelance writer, you'll want to check your work for plagiarism because search engines will penalize your website if it thinks you’re posting duplicate content.
-Website owners also need to avoid plagiarism if commissioning work by third parties.
+Even if you’re a freelance writer, you’ll want to check your work for plagiarism because search engines will penalize your website if it thinks you’re posting duplicate content.
+Website owners also need to avoid plagiarism when commissioning work by third parties.

 Ease of Use